thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms-with-details.md

 ---
 layout: docwithnav
-title: Create and Clear Alarms with details
+title: Working with Alarm details
 description: Create and Clear Alarms with details

 ---